Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Great contributions from Game Boy Camera club mate Cristofer Cruz : https://github.com/cristofercruz

+All started as a joke, as usual.
 After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea that a tool perhaps existed as presskit to make custom saves with pictures not coming from the camera, and perhaps cheating at minigames.
 I did not know initially what hexadecimal nightmare was hidden behind this.

 So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet or simply exchange pictures with friends if you have no friends.
 Be creative !